animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap.md

 <div class="paragraph">

-Basically, {sdg-name} resolves the preceding configuration to the
+Basically, Spring Data for GemFire resolves the preceding configuration to the
 following:

 </div>